CarolineS-QA/hwa-game-time-log/README.md

 **[Back to top](#table-of-contents)**
 ## Contributing

-Currently not accepting contributions due to the nature of this project being part of my Academy training.
-However, after June 8th 2020 I will be open to contributions.
+Currently not accepting contributions due to the nature of this project being an individual project and part of my Academy training.
+However, soon I may be open to contributions.

 Please review [CONTRIBUTING.md](docs/CONTRIBUTING.md) for details on our code of conduct and development process (this is currently in development).